 This is where the sealant material is applied to the surface of the tooth using a brush.
 The sealant hardens and is bonded to the tooth surface when a self-curing light is shone on it for about 30 seconds.

 This is the point where the dentist checks on the dental sealant and its occlusion.
 Once it becomes hard, you are free to chew on the tooth again.

 Dental sealants can last for years —it is highly effective in preventing decay on tooth chewing surfaces.
 Surprisingly, dental sealants have been in use since the 1970s, so there is a great faith in its efficiency.

-If you want to get a dental sealant to protect your chewing surface from decay, then visit our Cosmetic Dentistry Clinic on Harley Street, London.
+If you want to get a dental sealant to protect your chewing surface from decay, then visit our Cosmetic Dentistry Clinic in London.
 Our dental team are highly experienced and qualified.
 Do give us a call today on 02071830755.